bsuire/streamChat/README.md

 ##### 3. Install app

-From the project directory, run
+From the project directory, run:
 ```
 nvm use 0.10
 ```
-Then,
+Then:

 ```
 npm install
 ```
+... which will install all of the modules required to run this application.

 ##### 4. Run app